-D. Water Quality Monitoring Requirements
+III.D.
+Water Quality Monitoring Requirements

-Dischargers shall collect samples of discharges, based on their Risk Level in accordance with Table 3 below, to monitor water quality and assess compliance with the requirements of this General Permit.
+Dischargers shall collect samples of discharges, based on their Risk Level in accordance with Table 3 and the requirements below, to monitor water quality and assess compliance with the requirements of this General Permit.
 Samplers shall be the QSD, QSP, or be trained by the QSP.

 Table 3 – Sample Collection Schedule